-UNICEF is focusing on addressing this and other hurdles to ensure COVID-19 immunization efforts are successful, leveraging its decades of experience working with governments, community health workers and others to vaccinate the most vulnerable children.
+UNICEF is focusing on addressing this and other hurdles to ensure coronavirus immunization efforts are successful, leveraging its decades of experience working with governments, community health workers and others to vaccinate the most vulnerable children.

 For starters, UNICEF is busy mapping out storage facilities and infrastructure needs across the developing world while installing new equipment — including solar-powered refrigerators.

-In South Sudan, for example — where less than a third of the population is connected to the power grid, and where it's not uncommon for daytime temperatures to hit 100 degrees Farenheit — UNICEF has equipped over 700 health facilities with solar fridges.
+In South Sudan, for example — where less than a third of the population is connected to the power grid, and where it's not uncommon for daytime temperatures to hit 100 degrees Fahrenheit — UNICEF has equipped over 700 health facilities with solar fridges.

 A solution for health facilities that are off the grid: solar-powered fridges